KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 Step 1: Nmap sends a TCP packet with the SYN flag to a target port

-Step 2: Nmap forms a conlcusion from the response
+Step 2: Nmap forms a conclusion from the response
 - If the port is closed, the target responds with a TCP packet with the RST flag set.
 Nmap thus assigns the port state as `closed`.
 - If the port is open, the target responds with a TCP packet with the